Luxcorel/marketplace/README.md

 > This setup requires Docker to be installed.
 > Make sure Docker is running before executing any of the following commands.

 Dockerfiles are provided in the backend and frontend modules, which can be run individually if desired.
 The following setup will use docker-compose to instantiate the frontend, the backend, and a PostgreSQL database.
-These instances are configured using the ```docker-compse.yml``` file, which can be customized if wanted.
+These instances are configured using the ```docker-compose.yml``` file, which can be customized.

 Download, build, and run in one command: